Skip to main content

 CompanyCityWorkersTypeDate

-The most significant filing came from Milwaukee Job Corps Center (Horizons Youth Services, LLC) at its Milwaukee facility, reporting 104 affected workers.
-Milwaukee Forge LLC followed with 67 workers.
+The biggest impact was at Milwaukee Job Corps Center (Horizons Youth Services, LLC) at its Milwaukee facility, reporting 104 affected workers.
+Milwaukee Forge followed with 67 workers.

 Trend & Outlook